 The fund seeks to increase the sustainability of ADB-financed and administered projects through the use of advanced low-carbon technologies.
 The use of JFJCM grants will demonstrate the effectiveness of the JCM and provide a source of additional funding to eligible ADB developing member countries (DMCs).
 The fund will also offer the opportunity for recipients to engage in projects with strong development characteristics and long-term climate change mitigation benefits.
 The JFJCM also aims to contribute to the global climate change and development initiatives such as the Paris Agreement and the Sustainable Development Goals.

 All ADB DMCs that have signed bilateral agreements with the Government of Japan under the JCM are eligible to receive support from the fund.
-As of June 2022, ADB DMCs with bilateral JCM agreements include Bangladesh, Cambodia, Indonesia, the Lao People’s Democratic Republic, Maldives, Mongolia, Palau, the Philippines, Thailand, and Viet Nam.
+As of May 2023, ADB DMCs with bilateral JCM agreements include Azerbaijan, Bangladesh, Cambodia, Georgia, Indonesia, the Lao People’s Democratic Republic, Maldives, Mongolia, Palau, Papua New Guinea, the Philippines, Sri Lanka, Thailand, Uzbekistan, and Viet Nam.

 Projects should meet the following criteria for eligibility: